 Size: 6.48 x 3.04 x 0.32 inches

 The Galaxy Note 20 Ultra boasts a huge 6.9-inch display with a dynamic 120Hz refresh rate, a sharp 108MP camera with laser auto focus and a more responsive S Pen.
 The regular Galaxy Note 20 is the better option for those who can live without a 120Hz display and and more advanced cameras.

-The Samsung Galaxy S21 Ultra is the better phone overall, as it offers more advanced cameras, a faster Snapdragon 888 chip and optional S Pen support.
-And the iPhone 12 Pro Max is a great option if you prefer iOS.
-But as you'll see in my full Samsung Galaxy Note 20 Ultra review, this is still an excellent device.
+The Samsung Galaxy S21 Ultra is the better phone overall, as it offers more advanced cameras and a faster Snapdragon 888 chip.
+And some may be holding out for Samsung to release a new Galaxy Note 21, but based on the company's comments that won't be released this year.
+As you'll see in my full Samsung Galaxy Note 20 Ultra review, this is still an excellent device.